 Without leeching off of your neighbors

-You’ve moved into a new place and someone accidentally dug up your fibre connection or you just don’t have the budget for a broadband home internet connection right now, so how do you get connected to the Internet?
+You’ve moved into a new place and someone accidentally dug up your fiber connection or you just don’t have the budget for a broadband home internet connection right now, so how do you get connected to the Internet?
 There are many reasons you might not have WiFi internet access when you need it.

 Is there a way to get WiFi without an internet provider?
 Actually, we’ve got six things you can try.